 This DIY mosquito trap is one of the most well known.
 You’ll need a large plastic bottle (1.5 or 2 L), water, sugar, and yeast.
 Cut the bottle in half, which will leave you with the top half (a funnel) and the bottom half (a container).

 Mix the water with sugar, which will attract mosquitoes, and pour it into the bottom half of the bottle.
 Add the yeast.
 It will create carbon dioxide, which is especially attractive to mosquitoes.
 Wrap the funnel-like opening with a black cloth and put the inverted funnel into the bottom half of the bottle (like in the photo above).

 The sugar water and yeast will attract mosquitoes.
 So they’ll find their way into the funnel, but because of the small opening and the black cloth, the mosquitoes will be unable to find their way out and die.

 Finally, if you’re someone who likes to make things and are willing to invest a little more money in your DIY projects, here’s a homemade mosquito trap that will require some effort but will be extremely efficient.

 You’ll need a fan, fine wire mesh, and isopropyl alcohol (a.k.a. rubbing alcohol).
 You need to make sure the holes in this wire mesh are small enough that mosquitoes can’t fit through it.
 Ordinary mosquito netting can work, too.

 Attach the wire mesh to the fan and treat it with the rubbing alcohol.
 This will work like a spiderweb: when you turn the fan on, the mesh will trap the mosquitoes, so they’ll dehydrate and die.
 The rubbing alcohol speeds up the process, killing mosquitoes immediately.

-All in all, there are plenty of different ways how you can try to decrease the number of mosquitoes in your backyard and even in your house using materials and resources found around the house.
+All in all, there are plenty of different ways to decrease the number of mosquitoes in your yard and home using materials and resources found around the house.